-The fact that Bti is a naturally-occurring, widely-distributed organism in the environment means that the average person would have multiple exposures to this bacterium throughout their lifetime, even if they never came in contact with a formulated product.
+The fact that Bti is a naturally occurring, widely distributed organism in the environment means that the average person would have multiple exposures to this bacterium throughout their lifetime, even if they never came in contact with a formulated product.

-Applicator exposure during use in provincial and municipal mosquito and black fly programs is minimal, since the product is applied directly to the water where the larvae exist.
+Applicator exposure during use in provincial and municipal mosquito and blackfly programs is minimal, since the product is applied directly to the water where the larvae exist.
 None of the products containing Bti may be applied to treated, finished drinking water.
 Members of the public are unlikely to experience any symptoms if inadvertently exposed to Bti use, and no special precautions are necessary or required.
 Individuals who have concerns, however, should take reasonable precautions to avoid exposure during a spray program in the same way they would avoid pollen or other airborne materials during days when air quality advisories are issued.
 They can also reduce exposure by staying indoors with windows and doors shut during the spray period if spraying is taking place in their area, although this is not required by health officials.

-What is the role of the Pest Management Regulatory Agency in regulating Bti?
+What is the Role of the Pest Management Regulatory Agency in Regulating Bti?

-Health Canada's Pest Management Regulatory Agency (PMRA) is responsible for ensuring the human health and environmental safety of all pest control products prior to their approval for use in Canada.
+Health Canada's Pest Management Regulatory Agency (PMRA) is responsible for assessing the human health and environmental safety of all pest control products prior to their approval for use in Canada.
 Manufacturers must provide the Agency with a full analysis of the product formulation, as well as extensive health and environmental data, so that a risk assessment can be carried out by PMRA scientists.
 Only products that are scientifically reviewed and found to be effective and safe for use with minimal risk to human health and the environment are registered by the PMRA.

-In Canada, the PMRA has classified nearly all Bti products used to control mosquito and black fly larvae as "Restricted", since they must be applied only in the water where the larvae exist.

-Most provinces require that applicators who use restricted class products must be certified.
+The PMRA is responsible for classifying products in Canada and it has classified nearly all Bti products used to control mosquito and blackfly larvae as "Restricted", since they must be applied only in the water where the larvae exist.
+The provinces set the requirements for applicator certification, and most provinces require applicators who use restricted class products to be certified.
 As well, in some provinces, Bti use may also require a permit issued by the provincial pesticide regulatory authority.